pagkly/Zed/Investopedia3/What Is a Dirty Price.md

 What Is a Dirty Price?
 ## What Is Dirty Price?

-A dirty price is a bond pricing quote, which refers to the cost of a bond that includes [accrued interest](https://www.investopedia.com/terms/a/accruedinterest.asp) based on the [coupon rate](https://www.investopedia.com/terms/c/coupon-rate.asp).
+A dirty price is a bond pricing quote, which refers to the cost of a bond that includes [[accrued interest]](https://www.investopedia.com/terms/a/accruedinterest.asp) based on the [[coupon rate]](https://www.investopedia.com/terms/c/coupon-rate.asp).
 Bond price quotes between coupon payment dates reflect the accrued interest up to the day of the quote.

-In short, a dirty bond price includes accrued interest while a [clean price](https://www.investopedia.com/terms/c/cleanprice.asp) does not.
+In short, a dirty bond price includes accrued interest while a [[clean price]](https://www.investopedia.com/terms/c/cleanprice.asp) does not.

 ### Key Takeaways